drRax/drRax/README.md

 ### Hi there I'm Rodrigo (a.k.a. rax).

 I've been building, programming, and disassembling things since I can remember.
-I'm a Professor in operations research at
-@ingenieriaUAI, using math to improve things.
+I'm a professor in operations research at [UAI](https://ingenieria.uai.cl/) and participate in the [Data Observatory](https://www.dataobservatory.net/).
+Using math to improve things.

 <!--
 **drRax/drRax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.